 The visit includes a steep climb to the 54m high Bell Tower (which I didn’t do).
 Up to 20 people are allowed in the tower at a time, and you have to buy an additional ticket to visit.

-My trip in October 2020 happened to be just the right timing – the city has just been opened after being shut off due to COVID-19 and there were only a handful tourists here and there in the city.
+My trip in October 2020 happened to be just the right timing – the city has just been opened after being shut off due to COVID-19 and there were only a handful of tourists in the city.

 You may think that a place as popular as this one will be overcrowded, but it’s unlikely to happen thanks to the sheer size of the mosque.